xufengduan/MacBehaviour/README.md

 <br><br>
 Replace `YOUR_API_KEY` to you personal API key.
 For more information on obtaining API keys for different platforms, refer to this <a href="https://github.com/xufengduan/MacBehaviour/blob/main/Materials/get_api_keys.md">documentation</a>.
 <br><br>
 In this demo, we'll use `meta-llama/Llama-3.2-3B-Instruct` as the model ID.
-Or you can try selecting a free model one by one from <a href="https://huggingface.co/models?inference=warm&other=conversational,text-generation-inference&sort=trending">this list of HuggingFace models</a>.
-You might need to <a href="https://huggingface.co/subscribe/pro">subscribe PRO</a> for access to more advanced models(e.g., Llama 3.2 families).
+You can choose other models from <a href="https://huggingface.co/models?other=conversational,endpoints_compatible&sort=trending">this list of HuggingFace models</a>
 <br><br>
-As we just mentioned, `YOUR_ENDPOINT_URL` refers to the Endpoint_URL generated when the model is run.
-Since the interaction property of the model is ‘chat_completion’, we should add `/v1/chat/completions` to the end of the URL.
+As mentioned earlier, `YOUR_ENDPOINT_URL` is the Endpoint_URL generated when running the model.
+Since the model's interaction property is 'chat_completion,' append `/v1/chat/completions` to the URL.
 <br><br>
-If you have questions about the format `/v1/chat/completions` at the end, check out the MacBehaviour source code <a href="https://github.com/xufengduan/MacBehaviour/blob/c30b1e4388ed19a1dce611bf71bc703dc4bb0c2e/R/tools.R#L206">here</a>, as this is the default suffix set by the setKey function for the chat_completion model.

 ```R
 setKey(api_key = "YOUR_API_KEY", model = "meta-llama/Llama-3.2-3B-Instruct", api_url = "YOUR_ENDPOINT_URL")